(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Rational Irrationality

 \subsection{Random Behaviour}

-Random behaviour appears to have no rationale or clear motivation, and as such is interpreted as irrational due to the lack of an identifiable goal.
+Random behaviour is behaviour that appears to have no rationale or clear motivation, and as such is interpreted as irrational due to the lack of an identifiable goal.
 It can be distinguished from other types of irrationality that, although suboptimal, still adhere to a recognisable strategy.
 However, random actions are often crucial to the behaviour of artificial agents, particularly in situations of bounded rationality or limited resources.
-When interacting with human participants, artificial agents that incorporate some degree of randomness have also been shown to improve collective performance \cite{shirado_2017}. \citeA{icard_2021} highlights two compelling rationales for randomisation: costly computation, where establishing the best course of action requires resources, and finite memory.
+When interacting with human participants, artificial agents that incorporate some degree of randomness have also been shown to improve collective performance \citep{shirado_2017}. \citet{icard_2021} highlights two compelling rationales for randomisation: costly computation, where establishing the best course of action requires resources, and finite memory.
 He concludes that while there may be Bayesian justifications against randomising behaviour, there will arguably always be cases where a \textit{satisficing} solution, following Simon’s definition, requires some randomising.

-Within the field of reinforcement learning, random exploration has emerged as the most common technique for exploration \cite{ladosz_2022} – in particular, $\varepsilon$-greedy exploration, which maintains a balance between \textit{exploration} and \textit{exploitation} \shortcite<e.g.,>{kaelbling_1996,bloembergen_2015}.
+Within the field of reinforcement learning, random exploration has emerged as the most common technique for exploration \citep{ladosz_2022} – in particular, $\varepsilon$-greedy exploration, which maintains a balance between \textit{exploration} and \textit{exploitation} \shortcites{kaelbling_1996,bloembergen_2015}\citep[e.g.,][]{kaelbling_1996,bloembergen_2015}.
 Whereas exploration employs random behaviour to look for potentially higher rewards, exploitation sticks to known high rewards.
-Therefore, random behaviour does not necessarily equate to irrational behaviour – where there is a longer-term motivation, taking random actions may in fact allow an agent to arrive at the optimal strategy \shortcite{still_precup_2012}.
-The existence of this long-term motivation can constitute the determinant of whether this behaviour can be attributed rationality.
+Therefore, random behaviour does not necessarily equate to irrational behaviour – where there is a longer-term motivation, taking random actions may in fact allow an agent to arrive at the optimal strategy \shortcites{still_precup_2012}\citep{still_precup_2012}.
+The existence of this long-term motivation can constitute the determinant of whether this behaviour can be attributed rationality: random behaviour can in fact lead to optimal decision-making in the long run.